The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 As a representation of $Z_{\lambda}$, the weight space $V_{\chi_i^{\lambda}}$ is a direct sum of $\rk(\mathcal{E}_{\chi_i^{\lambda}})$-many copies of the character $\chi^{\lambda}_i$.
 Hence $\det(V_{\chi_i^{\lambda}}) = \rk(\mathcal{E}_{\chi_i^{\lambda}}) \cdot \chi_i^{\lambda}$ as a $Z_{\lambda}$-character.
 This means

-\end{proof} After all of our preliminary work, we are now ready to prove the main proposition of this subsection. \begin{prop} The polynomial numerical invariant $\nu$ on the stack $\Bun_{\rho}(X)$ satisfies the HN boundedness condition. \end{prop} \begin{proof} We shall prove property (*) in Lemma \ref{lemma: equivalent HN boundedness condition}.
+\end{proof} We are now ready to prove the main proposition of this subsection. \begin{prop} The polynomial numerical invariant $\nu$ on the stack $\Bun_{\rho}(X)$ satisfies the HN boundedness condition. \end{prop} \begin{proof} We shall prove property (*) in Lemma \ref{lemma: equivalent HN boundedness condition}.
 Fix an algebraically closed extension $K \supset k$ and a scheme $S$ of finite type over $K$.
 After replacing $k$ with the extension $K$, we can assume that the ground field $k$ is algebraically closed.
 Fix a family $g: S \rightarrow \Bun_{\rho}(X)$ represented by a $\rho$-sheaf $(\mathcal{F}, \sigma)$ on $X_{S}$.

 Choose a closed point $s \in S$.
 Let $f = (\lambda, \mathcal{G}_{\lambda})$ be a nondegenerate weighted reduction of $(\mathcal{F}|_{X_{s}}, \sigma|_{X_{s}})$.
 Let $U$ be a big open subset of $X_{s}$ where $\mathcal{F}|_{X_{s}}$ is locally-free and $(\lambda, \mathcal{G}_{\lambda})$ is defined.
 Suppose that $\nu(f) >0$.
 The first step will be to construct another weighted parabolic reduction $f'$ that satisfies $\nu(f') \geq\nu(f)$.